Terms of Business

 Monday to Friday 9:30am to 5:30pm.
 Our switchboard operates until 6:00pm but fee earners and assistants may not be available outside office hours.

-There is limited parking at the rear of our office at the owner’s risk.
+There is limited parking to the rear of our office at the owner’s risk.

 Callers are put through to the person they ask for.
 If not available you may leave a voicemail message or divert the call to the person’s assistant.
 To ensure messages are received quickly please do not leave a message with the switchboard.
 To protect your interests our staff are under instructions to take detailed messages but not to divulge information unless they know the caller and are sure it is authorised.

 Cyber security: Emails are open communications and so are NOT secure.
 Please do not EVER send us bank account details by email.
 Our client bank account details NEVER change.
-If you receive an email from us asking you to transfer funds to a different bank account , it is FAKE.
+If you receive an email from us asking you to transfer funds to a different bank account to the one below, it is FAKE.

 The law requires us to verify the identity of every client with whom we carry out any financial transaction over £10,000.
 In the case of a company we must verify the identity of the person instructing us.
 To comply, we often have to ask existing clients for proof as well as new clients.
 Normally, the production of a passport or photo driving licence and utility bill confirming your address, not more than three months old is required.
 We must take and keep copies.
 Sometimes we have to repeat these checks on behalf of organisations with whom we are dealing on the clients’ behalf.
 This cannot be avoided.
 Provided we have photo ID we can carry out a check online for an additional cost of £15 plus VAT per person to include the agency search fee which we shall include in our bill to you.